CS-3311-JDE-3346/vocoder-webapp/README.md

 - Attempting to build the backend leads to a segmentation fault.

 ## Version 0.2.0
+### New Features
+ - Users can now navigate to a learning page
+ - Users can now upload and listen to midi files

 ### Bug Fixes
 - Identity of back-end setup segmententation fault uncovered.
 Attempting to run Projucer in a WSL shell, as opposed to a WSL desktop environment, might return a null pointer to a desktop instance whose members are attempted to be accessed.
 The solution is to configure a remote desktop in WSL and setup the back-end there.